Christopher J. Hoffmann, MD, MPH, Johns Hopkins University School of Medicine

 There were 15 incident HIV infections detected, none of which were linked phylogenetically to the partner with HIV in the study, resulting in an estimated risk of transmission of zero, with an upper bound of the risk estimate of 0.23 per 100 couple-years for condomless anal sex when the man with HIV has a viral load <200 copies/mL (95% confidence interval).
 In other words, the researchers reported a possible risk of zero and a maximum risk of one transmission of HIV per 435 years of condomless anal sex; this was interpreted by the authors as follows: “Our findings provide conclusive evidence that the risk of HIV transmission through anal sex when HIV viral load is suppressed is effectively zero.”
 Without virologic suppression due to ART, 472 within-couple transmissions would have been expected.

 Important caveats to consider are that the study population was older (median age 40 years) and the individuals with HIV had been taking ART for several years.
-Both of these characteristics are associated with continued viral suppression.
+Both characteristics are associated with continued viral suppression.
 Other populations may struggle to maintain a viral load <200 copies/mL and may need greater support to adhere to ART regimens and achieve and maintain the virologic suppression required for U=U.